WPZgithub/CEFCON/README.md

 ### Using GPU

 We recommend using GPU.
-If so, you will need to install the GPU version of PyTorch.
+If you choose to do so, you will need to install the GPU version of PyTorch.

 ## Usage example
 ### Command line usage